sunfounder/kepler-kit/docs/source/component/component_resistor.rst

 So the resistance value of this resistor is 2(red) 2(red) 0(black) x 10^0(black) Ω = 220 Ω,
 and the permissible error is ± 1% (brown).

-.. list-table::Common resistor color band
+.. list-table:: Common resistor color band
     :header-rows: 1

     * - :ref:`cpn_resistor`